clintmint/TicTacToe/README.md

 # Tic Tac Toe Game

 I wrote this for a final project in Programming Fundamentals II.
 It's a simple Tic Tac Toe game that plays itself using random numbers and calculates the results.
 Originally written and compiled using Java 8 from Oracle.
-Without modification it should compile and run using the latest OpenJDK + OpenJFK packages.
+Without modification it should compile and run using the latest OpenJDK and Open JavaFX packages.

 ## Install OpenJDK